-We treat the novel set as the more important evaluation scheme for our algorithmic changes, as in our opinion it is the more organic of the two situations, and suffers from fewer potential biases.
+We treat the novel set as the more important evaluation scheme for our algorithmic changes, as in our opinion it reflects a more useful scenario, and suffers from fewer potential biases.
 Results are presented for the test scenario as well, to facilitate comparison with MouseFunc algorithms.
 For both the novel and test MouseFunc evaluations, predictions are made for the same set of GO molecular function categories as the original competition: 488 and 442 categories respectively.
 For yeast, we show results only the novel setting, with data from June 2007, one year after the training data, which includes 511 GO BP categories with at least one new annotation.

 It also bears mentioning that any comparison of computational methods using GO annotations as the ground truth suffers from the lack of delineation between negative and absent annotation.
 This drawback is discussed at length in Huttenhower 2009, and can create significant difficulty in evaluating computational prediction methods, as observed false positive predictions may simply be a function of a lack of study rather than incorrect prediction.
-It is for this reason that performance evaluation in the novel setting ignores any false positives for genes outside the novel set, as it likely that these genes were not studied at all in the elapsed time frame evidenced by the fact that they received no new annotations in any category.
+It is for this reason that performance evaluation in the novel setting ignores any false positives for genes outside the novel set, as it likely that these genes were not studied at all in the time interval between the annotation date for training and for testing.
 In order to further alleviate some of the uncertainty caused by incomplete annotation, we present performance evaluation metrics on the “Golden Set” benchmark of yeast genes experimentally verified by Huttenhower 2009 for GO:000705 (MOB).
 These golden set annotations include 148 additional positive annotations that match genes in our yeast gene set, and are also added to the novel set used for the general yeast benchmark.
 Lastly, when calculating performance statistics on the MOB golden set, we add an additional 2473 genes to the 342 comprising the yeast novel set, which come from negative examples from Huttenhower 2009 that are present in our gene set.

 4.3 PR vs. ROC